Argentine Law 1420

 The Law 1420 of General Common Education of Argentina was a landmark national law that dictated public, compulsory, free, and secular education.
 It was passed in 1884 during the administration of President Julio Argentino Roca, after a number of similar laws of provincial scope and the conclusions of the Pedagogical Congress of 1882.
+This law established the mandatory primary education for all children from 6 to 14 years old.
+It ensured that all children would have access to a nearby school and that they would acquire important knowledge for their formation.
+It also established its gratuity and secularism.

 The nonreligious education mandated by the law was controversial and caused a conflict between the Argentine government and the Catholic Church.
-The Papal Nuncio, Luis Mattera, spoke against the law.